When a Supplementary Inventory Is Required

 How the Supplementary Inventory Is Handled

-This requirement protects everyone involved.
+This requirement protects everyone involved in the probate and estate administration process.
 Heirs and devisees have a right to know the full scope of the estate.
 Creditors need accurate totals to assess claims.
-And the personal representative builds a documented record showing they fulfilled their fiduciary duty, even when the facts changed after the initial inventory was completed.
+The personal representative builds a documented record showing they fulfilled their duty, even when the facts changed.